Awesome: Video Game Levels N-S

 Scott Pilgrim vs. The World

-- Great Pyramid from Serious Sam: The First Encounter and the Grand Cathedral from Serious Sam: The Second Encounter are Crowning Levels Of Awesome just for the sheer weight of enemies.
+- Great Pyramid from Serious Sam: The First Encounter and the Grand Cathedral from Serious Sam: The Second Encounter are Awesome Levels just for the sheer weight of enemies.

 - And continuing a proud tradition, Serious Sam 3: BFE adds The Guardian of Time.
 Now with crates of infinite rockets!